ivmai/bdwgc/doc/scale.md

 The sequential marking code is reused to process local mark stacks.
 Hence the amount of additional code required for parallel marking is minimal.

-It should be possible to use generational collection in the presence of the parallel collector, by calling `GC_enable_incremental`.
-This does not result in fully incremental collection, since parallel mark phases cannot currently be interrupted, and doing so may be too expensive.
+It should be possible to use incremental/generational collection in the presence of the parallel collector by calling `GC_enable_incremental`, but the current implementation does not allow interruption of the parallel marker, so the latter is mostly avoided if the client sets the collection time limit.

 Gcj-style mark descriptors do not currently mix with the combination of local allocation and incremental collection.
 They should work correctly with one or